Skip to content

 | Warning

-InvocationSource is trusted runtime metadata.
-It is set or validated by ingress code; a client cannot claim TrustChannel or Internal authority for itself.
+InvocationSource is trusted runtime metadata stamped internally by the ingress adapter; it is not caller-supplied API input.
+A client cannot claim TrustChannel or Internal authority for itself.

 4.6 Projection Contracts And Values